satra124/emco-base-test/docs/design/Resource_Lifecycle_and_Status.md

 - Deployment Intent Groups
 	- Lifecycle operations are issued via the Distributed Application Scheduler (`orchestrator`) API to approve and instantiate composite applications which have been associated, along with a set of various intents, to a Deployment Intent Group instance.
 - Logical Clouds
-	- Lifecycle operations are issued via the Distributed Cluster Manager (`dcm`) to instantiate logical clouds.
+	- Lifecycle operations are issued via the Distributed Cloud Manager (`dcm`) to instantiate logical clouds.

 ## Terminology
 This document will refer to _EMCO resources_, _AppContext_, _rsync resources_, and _cluster resources_.